darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 curve y gamma
 : Shifts the representation of the pivot along the y-axis without changing its output luminance.
 This is an internal parameter of the algorithm and does not need to match your display's gamma.
 Its purpose is mainly to enable you to keep the S-shape of the curve, thereby ensuring the _shoulder_ and _toe power_ controls remain effective.
 Manual adjustments are disabled while _keep the pivot on the diagonal_ is enabled.

-### the _look_ section
+### look

-These controls allow post-processing after the tone mapping operation.
+The "look" controls allow post-processing after the tone mapping operation.
 Since they are applied after the tone mapping, they are _display-referred_ operations, and can result in clipping.
 Use them carefully.

 By default, the _look_ controls are placed inside a collapsible section.
 If you desire to keep them visible at all times, you can set `plugins/darkroom/agx/look_always_visible=TRUE` in `darktablerc`.